 You can read our in depth review of the Tipmann Cronus here.

 Now, coming to the barrel to convert this everyday shooter into a potent sniper, our choice here is the 20′ accurate sniper barrel from Paintball.
 This is a high quality tactical barrel made just for Tipmann and BT paintball guns.
 With a cool looking anodized finish, your Cronus’s stock range is essentially increased by at least 40%.
-Add in a scope and a red dot and you are looking to convert the modest Cronus into a medium to long range sniper rifle, capable of taking down targets even 60 yards away or more.
+Add in a scope and a red dot and you are looking to convert the modest Cronus into a medium to long range sniper rifle, capable of taking down targets even 70 feet away or more.

 The barrel features a Vortex styled port that increases power while muffling the noise, giving you a dual advantage.
 At just 6.2 oz, it is unobtrusively light as well.

 Suggested red dot sight = NcStar Red Dot Reflex Sight (+$12)